 During 2019, the Audit Committee appointed Grant Thornton to review the key business processes relating to the Internal Control implemented by the company.

-During 2020 - 2021, the Audit Committee appointed Kandit Advisory Services Company Limited to review the key business processes relating to the Internal Control implemented by the company and to conduct Risk Assessment to develop a 2 years risk based internal audit plan.
+During 2020 - 2022, the Audit Committee appointed Kandit Advisory Services Company Limited to review the key business processes relating to the Internal Control implemented by the company and to conduct Risk Assessment.